 - 1) Residents instructed not to bring L.P.G cylinders into block. - 2) The tenancy conditions, Section 7 Condition 5.6 stipulates "If you live in a flat or maisonette, you, people living with you and any visitors to your property must not keep or use paraffin oil, petrol, bottled gas appliances or any other explosive, FLAMMABLE, or dangerous material in the property.
-This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / cleaners.
+This restriction also applies to any storage facility situated in or attached to the block, which has been provided for your use." - 3) No Flammable liquids stored on site by Caretakers / cleaners. - 4) Residents have access to external storage sheds to the rear of the building.

-Additional Control Measures; Fire Risk Assessment - Level 2 Action Plan
+Additional Control Measures; Fire Risk Assessment - Action Plan